SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/java.md

 ## Sumo Logic Distribution for OpenTelemetry Lambda layer

 You can instrument your AWS Java Lambda function using the [Sumo Logic Distribution for OpenTelemetry Lambda Layer version 1.24.0](https://github.com/SumoLogic/sumologic-otel-lambda/tree/release-java-v1.24.0/java).
-By default calls to the Lambda function and AWS Services are instrumented, see the [Manual Instrumentation](#optional-manual-instrumentation) section below if your function is performing some other calls like HTTP requests or database calls.
+By default, calls to the Lambda function and AWS Services are instrumented, see the [Manual Instrumentation](#optional-manual-instrumentation) section below if your function is performing some other calls like HTTP requests or database calls.

 ### Lambda function requirements